Author: Ron Graham

 In the same way —in your spiritual life— its easy to be patient with God when your church is wonderful, your neighbours are tolerant, your prayers are all answered, your sins are few and forgiven, your spouse and family share your faith, you have no enemies nor opposition, and you are blessed with love, health, and money.

 Paul, and the people he served in the gospel, did not have an easy time in their faith, otherwise why would he exhort them to be "rejoicing in hope, patient in troubles, devoted to prayer" (Romans 12:12)?

 Some of the personal passages from Paul’s writings make us wonder how he ever coped.
 If he had patience in his circumstances, then he is well qualified to be a mentor for us.

-2Timothy 2:9-12"......I suffer hardship to the point of being chained as a criminal.
+¶“9...I suffer hardship to the point of being chained as a criminal.
 But God’s word isn’t chained.
 Therefore I endure everything for the sake of the chosen.
-I wish that they too may obtain the salvation which is in Christ Jesus with eternal glory.
+I wish that they as well may obtain the salvation which is in Christ Jesus with eternal glory.
 This saying is faithful: For if we died with him, we will also live with him.
-If we endure, we will also reign with him."
+If we endure, we will also reign with him” (2Timothy 2:9-12).

 The scriptures are full of encouragement to help and strengthen the suffering, and to help them endure with patience.
 Remember these exhortations are real letters written in real situations where real people were suffering.
 Here are some examples...

 ¶“35Therefore do not throw away your bold courage, which has a great reward.
 For you need endurance so that, having done the will of God, you may receive the promise.
 ‘In a very little while, he who comes will come, and will not wait.
 But the righteous will live by faith.
 If he shrinks back, my soul has no pleasure in him.’
 But we don't belong with those who shrink back to destruction.
-Rather, we belong with those who have faith to the saving of the soul."
+Rather, we belong with those who have faith to the saving of the soul.”
+(Hebrews 10:35-36).

 ¶“3Think about this Jesus, who has endured great opposition of sinners against himself.
 Then you won't grow weary and your souls won't lose the will to keep trying.
 You wrestle with sin, but you haven't yet shed blood resisting it.
 You have forgotten God’s encouraging words for his sons, 'My son, don't despise the discipline of the Lord.
 Don't give up when you are reproved by him.
 For whom the Lord loves, he disciplines.
 He whips every son he accepts.'
 Endure discipline.
 God deals with you as with sons.
-Any good father disciplines his son."
+Any good father disciplines his son.”
+(Hebrews 12:3-7).

-James 5:7-10"Be patient therefore, brothers, until the coming of the Lord.
+¶“7Be patient therefore, brothers, until the coming of the Lord.
 Behold, the farmer waits for the precious fruit of the earth.
 He exercises patience until the soil receives the early and late rain.
 You be patient too.
 Establish your hearts, for the coming of the Lord is at hand.
 Don’t grumble against one another brothers, so that you will not be judged.
 Behold, the judge stands at the door.
-Brothers, take for an example of suffering and patience the prophets who spoke in the name of the Lord."
+Brothers, take for an example of suffering and patience the prophets who spoke in the name of the Lord.”
+(James 5:7-10).

 It is very hard to be patient alone.
 Sufferings need to be shared.
 We draw encouragement from each other and are strengthened by one another's example.

-Revelation 1:9"I John, your brother and partner with you in oppression, and in the kingdom and patience of Christ Jesus, was on the island called Patmos.
-I was there because of God's Word and the testimony of Jesus Christ.
+¶“9I John, your brother and partner with you in oppression, and in the kingdom and patience of Christ Jesus, was on the island called Patmos.
+I was there because of God's Word and the testimony of Jesus Christ” (Revelation 1:9).